AdrianKlessa/Planets/README.md

 Make sure to use throttle at lower time multipliers to not run out of fuel super fast and zip out of the solar system.

+Very high time multipliers (10^8 and above) suffer from numerical instability.

+(Since the velocity is simply multiplied by the time multiplier on each loop - this could be fixed by changing the "speedup" logic to actually do more calculations per frame on higher time multipliers)

-Planetary dataset found on [Kaggle](https://www.kaggle.com/datasets/iamsouravbanerjee/planet-dataset) based on NASA-provided information.
+## Planetary dataset found on [Kaggle](https://www.kaggle.com/datasets/iamsouravbanerjee/planet-dataset) based on NASA-provided information.

 (Obligatory note: I'm not affiliated with either the creator of the dataset or NASA).